 I’m always here for you when you need super obvious cooking advice.

 I hope that by this point I’ve convinced you that this is delicious and you should really make it, like, tonight.
-If not, then I’m not sure why you’re still reading at this point.

 - 1 cup lentils, sorted and rinsed